PLAYING SHAKESPEARE WITH DEUTSCHE BANK FAQS.

 Two parking spaces (large enough to accommodate a minibus) are available on a first come, first served basis.
 If you require one of these, please also indicate this on your application form.

-The nearest tube station is London Bridge, and there is flat access all the way to the Globe from here.
+The nearest tube station is London Bridge, and there is flat access all the way to the Globe from there.

 When does the show run?

-Romeo and Juliet will run for schools’ performances from 29 February – 27 March 2024.
-There will also be performances available for public booking following this; bookings for these will open in late October.
+Macbeth will run for schools’ performances from 6 March – 2 April 2025.
+There will also be performances available for public booking following this; bookings for these will open in late November.

 Do you have evening shows?

-Yes, we have evening shows for schools’ audiences on 5, 7 and 21 March at 7pm for those eligible for free tickets and on 12 March at 7pm for schools requesting subsidised tickets.
+Yes, we have evening shows for schools’ audiences on Tuesday 11 March and Thursday 20 March for schools requesting subsidised tickets, or Thursday 13 March, 7pm and Tuesday 18 March, 7pm for free schools.
 You can request these performances using the standard application form.

 Is there an interval?

-No, the show runs for 90-minutes without an interval.
-However, we do have an open-door policy, meaning students can leave to go to the toilet, or take a break if they need, at any point during the show.
+No, the show runs for approximately 90 minutes without an interval, however, we do have an open-door policy, meaning students can leave to go to the toilet, or take a break if they need, at any point during the show, as long as they are accompanied by an adult.
+All students under the age of 18 must be accompanied by an adult at all times whilst on the Shakespeare’s Globe site, including when entering and exiting the theatre

 Shakespeare called his theatre a ‘wooden O’ and like his historic playhouse our Globe Theatre is a 360° auditorium.
 With no roof over the central yard, the theatre is open-air and audiences who attend performances and tours are told to dress for the weather!
 Events will go ahead in rain, shine and snow.